kahlil/grunt-guides/scripts/01-getting-started.md

 # Grunt Guides
 # 01 Getting Started

-Hi my name is Kahlil.
 Welcome to Grunt Guides.
 In this guide I will show you how you can get up and running with Grunt in just a few minutes.

 ## Grunt